JacquesCarette/Drasil/code/stable/dblpendulum/src/python/README.md

 # DblPendulum
 > Author: Dong Chen

-> Purpose: efficiently and correctly to predict the motion of a pendulum.
+> Purpose: efficiently and correctly predict the motion of a pendulum.

 ------------------------------------------------------------
 ## Making Examples